leangjia/blender_docs/trunk/blender_docs/manual/render/cameras.rst

    Camera view displaying safe areas, sensor and name.

 Size
-   Size of the camera visualization in the 3D View.
+   Size of the camera visualization in the 3D Viewport.
 This setting has **no** effect on the render output of a camera.
    The camera visualization can also be scaled using the standard Scale :kbd:`S` transform key.
 Limits
    Shows a line which indicates *Start* and *End Clipping* values.